 Please tell us what you value most about Columbia and why.
 (300 words or less)

 This is a very important question.
 As you identify and communicate what you value most about the educational experience at Columbia, you are also telling the admissions committee something about what you value on a personal level.
 You need to demonstrate you did your research and convince the admissions committee that Columbia is the best school to help you meet your goals.
+If you didn’t mention it earlier, is the vibrant relationship between the university and the city significant to you?
 You also have to show them how you can enrich the dynamic educational environment at Columbia.
 Convey your enthusiasm!
 Discuss what excites you most about the Columbia experience.
 They want to know what kind of student you might be at Columbia.

 Columbia University requires additional essay responses for students applying to Columbia College and The Fu Foundation School of Engineering and Applied Science: